This super easy method to making chicken soup takes less than 30 minutes and is as warm and comforting as a hug from your favorite person.

 Whatever you choose to serve with your chicken soup, this simple method is sure to become one of your favorite tricks to getting a healthy, delicious meal on the table in no time flat.

 If you give this recipe a try, let me know!
-Leave a comment, rate it, or take a picture and tag it #alittleandalot on Instagram.
+Scroll down to leave a comment and rate it!

 📖 Recipe

-Rotisserie Chicken Soup
+Rotisserie Chicken Noodle Soup

 Ingredients

-- 2 tablespoons extra virgin olive oil or canola or vegetable oil
+- 2 tablespoons extra virgin olive oil, or canola or vegetable oil

 - 1 tablespoon of mustard (I used a grainy brown mustard)